This is How to Start an Emergency Fund — and Put It to Work for You

 But even if you toss the rules out the window, even some padding of savings will help you live more comfortably and breathe more easily.

 I know that’s easier said than done.
 When you’re living paycheck to paycheck, and you get the tiniest bit extra, you don’t want to stick it in a virtual safe.
 You want to buy yourself something pretty.
-Or at least pay down some debt.
+Or at least pay off that nagging credit card debt.

 It’s totally understandable.
 But we had an idea that might make you more willing to build that emergency fund: What if your money could grow while it waited for that potential emergency?